Apollonia, Madytos

 Apollonia (Απολλωνία) is a village and a community of the Volvi municipality.
 Before the 2011 local government reform it was part of the municipality of Madytos, of which it was a municipal district.
-The 2011 census recorded 316 inhabitants in the village and 490 in the community.
+The 2021 census recorded 350 inhabitants in the community.
 The community of Apollonia covers an area of 32.70 km2.

 Administrative division

-The community of Apollonia consists of two separate settlements:
+The community of Apollonia consists of two separate settlements (2021 populations):